salimhossain/SharePoster/README.txt

 No!
 The plugin only loads resources on its admin pages and has minimal impact on performance.

+= Can I edit the category and date on the poster? =

+Yes!
+SharePoster includes editable Category/Topic and Date fields.
+You can customize these metadata fields to display any text you want on the poster header, and changes appear instantly in the live preview.

+= How do I add special characters to the heading? =

+Use the special character (Ω) button in the text editor toolbar.
+Click it to access a character map where you can select special characters like © ® ™ € and many more.

 = Can I use this for commercial purposes? =

 Yes!
 The plugin is licensed under GPL v2, which allows commercial use.